liyues/PatRecon/README.md

 # 7. Citation
-If you find the code are useful, please cite the paper.
+If you find the code are useful, please consider citing the paper.
 ```
 @article{shen2019PatRecon,
   title={Patient-specific reconstruction of volumetric computed tomography images from a single projection view via deep learning},